RELATIONS & PERSONNEL MANAGEMENT

 of the effect of external debt on the economic growth

-of Nigeria is restricted to the period between 1980
+of Nigeria is restricted to the period from between

-of external debt as a ratio of GDP, which may stimulate
+current stock of external debt as a ratio of GDP, which

-overhang and therefore deters growth; and debt service
+captures the debt overhang and therefore deters growth;

-ratio to capture the crowding out effects.
-Debt service
+and debt service ratio to capture the crowding out effects.

-al (1996), these debt burden indicators also affect
+Elbadawi et al (1996), these debt burden indicators

-growth indirectly through their impact on public sector
+also affect growth indirectly through their impact on

-is cut.
-Part of this expenditure destined for social
+public expenditure is cut.
+Part of this expenditure

-programs has severe effects on the very poor.
+destined for social programs has severe effects on the

 which external debt affects growth in low-income countries.